lykims/tweeb/README.md

-# Twitter Bot built with Node.js
+# Twitter Bot Built with Node.js

 The Twitter bot likes tweets based on hashtags.